jcmchen/CYPLAN255_2024_Final_Project/README.md

 ## 1. Bike Sharing system (YouBike 2.0) in Taipei

+The availability of bikes differs at different times and locations.
+Take the National Taiwan University (NTU)/Gongguan area as an example.
+During daytime, the supply is high.
+However, the supply is low during peak hours and times other than daytime.
 ![CP255_Final_Presentation_Page_02](https://github.com/jcmchen/CYPLAN255_2024_Final_Project/assets/70067477/af4a47f4-8f6c-4995-94b6-fb099529063f)

 Heatmaps were intrudoced to visualize the density of bike stations.
+Given the high density of bike stations in the National Taiwan University (NTU)/Gongguan area, the supply is still low in the whole area.

 ![CP255_Final_Presentation_Page_03](https://github.com/jcmchen/CYPLAN255_2024_Final_Project/assets/70067477/9bdc701d-99f6-4b72-82e4-2e1d3ed67680)